Marshall House (Schuylerville, New York): The Marshall House after the American Revolutionary War

 Following the Revolution the Marshall House property changed hands.
 Captain Samuel Bushee, a war veteran and settler from Connecticut, purchased it from Peter Lansing in 1802.
 Bushee subsequently conveyed the property to his father-in-law, Abraham Marshall, in 1817.
 Thereafter the property remained in the Marshall family until 1930 when it was purchased by Kenneth and Adelaide Bullard whose descendants remain its owners and inhabitants.

-After the war, the house was recognized for its dramatic role in the Battles of Saratoga.
-Though always a private residence the Marshall House has ever been a favorite destination for persons touring the Saratoga battlefields.
-Cannonballs that struck the house are displayed as are the floor in the northeast room bloodstained from its use as a makeshift hospital, and the capacious stone cellar.
-Structural features damaged by cannon fire testify to the events that thrust fame upon this two century and more old house.
-Remaining and still in use from the time of the Battles of Saratoga are the hinges and great lock on the front door and the delicate thumb latch and the wooden door itself in the cellarway.
+After the war, the house was recognized for its role in the Battles of Saratoga.
+Though always a private residence the Marshall House has ever been a destination for persons touring the Saratoga battlefields.
+Exhibits include Cannonballs that struck the house, the floorboards of makeshift hospital rooms, and the capacious stone cellar.
+Original preserved items that are in use from the time of the Battles of Saratoga are the hinges, and the great lock on the front door, the thumb latch and the wooden door in the cellarway.